MEET THE FOUNDER - INGRID FRANCISQUE

 “But for years, I made one critical mistake — I didn't apply this knowledge to my personal life.”

-This is the gap that AfroBudgetinGirl was built to close.
+AfroBudgetinGirl was created to close this gap.
 Because technical knowledge alone is not enough.
 You need to understand your own financial ecosystem too.

 • Failed succession planning